Support for family of people living with dementia

 - Words and situations to avoid

 Please join our volunteer team.
 Our Living with Dementia program is growing, and we need the support of volunteers to deliver the very best care to patients.
-You can learn more about our volunteer program by visiting our FAQ page or contacting the volunteer director at (925) 829-8770.
+You can learn more about our volunteer program by visiting our FAQ page or contacting the volunteer manager at (925) 829-8770 or by email.
 When you’re ready to serve, fill out a volunteer application.